vigu2021/GANs_from_Scratch/README.md

 This project implements a **Generative Adversarial Network (GAN)** from scratch using PyTorch.
 The GAN model is trained on the **MNIST dataset** to generate realistic handwritten digits.

-The goal of this project is educational—it's designed as a hands-on introduction to GAN architectures, training dynamics, and PyTorch implementations.
-A great starting point for learning about generative models and deep learning fundamentals.
+The goal of this project is educational—it's designed as a hands-on introduction to GAN architectures, training dynamics, and implementing in PyTorch

 ## Citation